user28273828292388/Algorithms-Group-Project/README.md

 HOW TO USE OUR APP:

-DOWNLOADING OUR GITHUB CODE TO PYTHON:
+INSERT OUR GITHUB CODE TO PYTHON:

-- At the top of the GitHub repository, the user will find a green icon that displays “<> Code”.

-- The user should click on the green icon and select the option that says “Download Zip”.
-Then the user is able to access the project's files.

-- Open the CODE document in python.
+- Go to our CODE file in github and copy all code using "Ctrl z"
+- Plug in the code in a python coding cell, then run the cell.

 PYTHON STEPS: